TaitonProject/ng-sws/libs/sws-hint/README.md

 ],
 })
 ```
 In your components html input in html tag sws-hint="test".
 Default position in right.
-Also may be put position in left - sws-hint-pos="left"
+Also may be put position in left, top, bottom.
+Example: - sws-hint-pos="left"
 ###Important!
 Input to our css file style for hint
 ```
 @import "../node_modules/sws-hint/sws-hint.css";